Sir Richard Branson

 TED.com* About Malcolm Gladwell, Writer.
 "Detective of fads and emerging subcultures, chronicler of jobs you never knew existed, Malcolm Gladwell's work is toppling the popular understanding of bias, crime, food, marketing, race, consumers and intelligence.

 Malcolm Gladwell searches for the counterintuitive in what we all take to be the mundane, cookies, sneakers, pasta sauce.
 A New Yorker staff writer since 1996, he visits obscure laboratories and infomercial set kitchens as often as the hangouts of freelance cool hunters and for that has become a star lecturer and bestselling author.

 Sparkling with curiosity, undaunted by difficult research (yet an eloquent, accessible writer), his work uncovers truths hidden in strange data.
 His always delightful blog tackles topics from serial killers to steroids in sports, while provocative recent work in the New Yorker sheds new light on the Flynn effect, the decades spanning rise in I.Q. scores.

 Gladwell has written two books.
 The Tipping Point, which began as a New Yorker piece, applies the principles of epidemiology to crime (and sneaker sales), while Blink examines the unconscious processes that allow the mind to "thin slice" reality and make decisions in the blink of an eye.
 A third book is forthcoming."

-Visual Targeting® is the new Industry Standard in Visual Style, Trusted by Fortune 500s, Businesses, Bestsellers and Celebrities in 181 World Nations.
+Visual Targeting® is the World's Industry Standard in Visual Style, Trusted by Fortune 500s, Businesses, Bestsellers, Celebrities, in 181 World Nations.

 Patents Granted + Pending Worldwide | Technology names are Trademarks of Visual Targeting Incorporation © 2024 | Made In Malibu Beach, US Virgin Islands